MartinHaeusler/chronos/org.chronos.chronodb/readme.md

 }
 ```

 The examples above are all fairly basic.
 ChronoDB can actually do a lot more.
-Starting from the `ChronoDB` and `ChronoDBTransaction` interfaces, ask your favorite IDE for code completion and explore the many options ChronoDB has to offer!
+Starting from the `ChronoDB` and `ChronoDBTransaction` interfaces, ask your favorite IDE for code completion and explore the many features ChronoDB has to offer!

 Frequently Asked Questions
 ==========================